 Based on the current capitalization of Precision and Helomics, and assuming all of the \$8.8 million in outstanding Helomics Notes and all of the outstanding Helomics Warrants are exchanged as described above, immediately after the Merger and the Note Exchange, the former Helomics security holders will own approximately 48.5% of the issued and outstanding shares of Common Stock and Precision stockholders will own approximately 51.5% of the issued and outstanding shares of Common Stock.
 As a result of the Warrant Exchange, the former holders of Helomics Warrants will hold warrants that would represent 35.6% of the outstanding shares of Common Stock if exercised.
-As a result of the total Warrant Exchange pre-merger Precision would own 34% of the outstanding shares, historic Helomics shareholders would own 31% of the outstanding shares, and the former noteholders would own 35% of the outstanding shares.
+As a result of the total Warrant Exchange pre-merger Precision would own 33% of the outstanding shares, historic Helomics shareholders would own 31% of the outstanding shares, and the former noteholders would own 36% of the outstanding shares.

 Shares of Common Stock are currently listed on The NASDAQ Capital Market ("NASDAQ") under the symbol "AIPT."
-On October 25, 2018, the last trading day before the date of this proxy statement/prospectus/information statement, the closing sale price of Common Stock as reported on the NASDAQ was \$0.8241 per share.
+On January 23, 2019, the last trading day before the date of this proxy statement/prospectus/information statement, the closing sale price of Common Stock as reported on the NASDAQ was \$0.92 per share.

-The annual meeting of stockholders, at which a quorum must be present for the transaction of business (the "Annual Meeting"), will be held at the offices of Precision's counsel, Maslon LLP, 3300 Wells Fargo Center, 90 South Seventh Street, Minneapolis, MN 55402 at 9:30 a.m., local time, on [], 2018, unless postponed or adjourned to a later date.
-At the Annual Meeting, Precision will ask its stockholders to, among other things:
+A special meeting of stockholders, at which a quorum must be present for the transaction of business (the "Special Meeting"), will be held at the offices of Precision's counsel, Maslon LLP, 3300 Wells Fargo Center, 90 South Seventh Street, Minneapolis, MN 55402 at 9:30 a.m., local time, on March 22, 2019, unless postponed or adjourned to a later date.
+At the Special Meeting, Precision will ask its stockholders to, among other things:

-- 1. Elect six members to its Board of Directors to hold office until the expiration of their respective terms or until their successors are duly elected and qualified; - 2.
-Ratify the appointment of Deloitte & Touche LLP as Precision's independent registered public accounting firm for the fiscal year ending December 31, 2018; - 3.
-Consider and vote upon a proposal to approve the Amended and Restated Agreement and Plan of Merger, dated as of October 26, 2018, by and among Precision, Merger Sub and Helomics, a copy of which is attached to this proxy statement/prospectus/information statement as Annex A, and the transactions contemplated thereby, including (i) the Merger and the issuance of shares of Precision's Common Stock and Series D convertible preferred stock to Helomics' security holders pursuant to the terms of the Merger Agreement and (ii) the issuance of shares of Precision common stock and Precision warrants to the holders of Helomics notes and warrants pursuant to the Exchange Offer as described herein; - 4.
-Consider and vote upon a proposal to approve an amendment to Precision's Certificate of Incorporation to increase the number of authorized shares of Common Stock from 50,000,000 to 100,000,000; - 5.
-Consider and vote upon a proposal to approve (a) an amendment to Precision's Certificate of Incorporation and (b) an amendment to Precision's Amended and Restated Bylaws to establish a classified Board of Directors. - 6.
-Consider and vote upon a proposal to approve amendments to Precision's Amended and Restated 2012 Stock Incentive Plan to (i) increase the reserve of shares of Common Stock authorized for issuance thereunder to 10,000,000, (ii) increase certain thresholds for limitations on grants, and (iii) re-approve the performance goals thereunder; - 7.
-Adjourn the Annual Meeting, if necessary, assuming a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposal Nos.
-3, 4, 5, or 6; and - 8.
-Transact such other business as may properly come before Precision's stockholders at the Annual Meeting or any adjournment or postponement thereof.
+- 1. Consider and vote upon a proposal to approve the Amended and Restated Agreement and Plan of Merger, dated as of October 26, 2018, by and among Precision, Merger Sub and Helomics, a copy of which is attached to this proxy statement/prospectus/information statement as Annex A, and the transactions contemplated thereby, including (i) the Merger and the issuance of shares of Precision's Common Stock and Series D convertible preferred stock to Helomics' security holders pursuant to the terms of the Merger Agreement and (ii) the issuance of shares of Precision common stock and Precision warrants to the holders of Helomics notes and warrants pursuant to the Exchange Offer as described herein; - 2.
+Consider and vote upon a proposal to approve an amendment to Precision's Certificate of Incorporation to increase the number of authorized shares of Common Stock from 50,000,000 to 100,000,000; - 3.
+Consider and vote upon a proposal to approve (a) an amendment to Precision's Certificate of Incorporation and (b) an amendment to Precision's Amended and Restated Bylaws to establish a classified Board of Directors. - 4.
+Consider and vote upon a proposal to approve amendments to Precision's Amended and Restated 2012 Stock Incentive Plan to (i) increase the reserve of shares of Common Stock authorized for issuance thereunder to 10,000,000, (ii) increase certain thresholds for limitations on grants, and (iii) re-approve the performance goals thereunder; - 5.
+Adjourn the Special Meeting, if necessary, assuming a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposal Nos.
+1, 2, 3 or 4; and - 6.
+Transact such other business as may properly come before Precision's stockholders at the Special Meeting or any adjournment or postponement thereof.